WICG/webcomponents/proposals/html-module-spec-changes.md

 ## HTML spec changes ([full spec link](https://html.spec.whatwg.org/)):

-- Introduce a new subtype of Cyclic Module Record (TODO Add link to Cyclic MR once it's part of the official spec) in addition to the existing [Source Text Module Record](https://tc39.github.io/ecma262/#sourctextmodule-record), named HTML Module Record.
+- Introduce a new subtype of [Cyclic Module Record](https://tc39.github.io/ecma262/#sec-cyclic-module-records) as a counterpart to the existing [Source Text Module Record](https://tc39.github.io/ecma262/#sourctextmodule-record), named HTML Module Record.
-  1. HTML Module Records reuse the [[RequestedModules]] field of Cyclic Module Record, but instead of a list of strings it is a list of ScriptEntry records.
+  1. HTML Module Records reuse the [[RequestedModules]] field of [Cyclic Module Record](https://tc39.github.io/ecma262/#cyclic-module-record), but instead of a list of strings it is a list of ScriptEntry records.
 See definition of ParseHTMLModule below for a specification of how these are populated.
   _[TODO: This reuse-name-with-different-type is pretty fishy.
 Should [[RequestedModules]] in Cyclic MR be generalized as a list that can hold objects of a type specified in each subclass?
 Or should we use an entirely new field in HTML MR?
 Or should we generate unique IDs for the inline script elements and place them in the Module Map, so that an HTML Module Record can just use strings in [[RequestedModules]]?]._
   ScriptEntry is defined as: